xkchang-opt/SP-PDS/README.md

 # SP-PDS
-Code for  separate preconditioned primal-dual splitting algorithm on image denoising and LASSO problems
+Code for a separate preconditioned primal-dual splitting algorithm

 Xiaokai Chang.
-School of Science, Lanzhou University of Technology, Lanzhou, Gansu, P. R. China.  xkchang@lut.edu.cn
+School of Science, Lanzhou University of Technology, Lanzhou, Gansu, P. R. China.

-By incorporating a linear constraint and solving the resulting linear subproblems, a separate preconditioned PDS algorithm is proposed, where the preconditioning strategy is separate from proximal operator evaluation, thus avoiding computation of complex preconditioned proximal op- erators.
-Only a few inner iterations are required to approximate the solutions of linear subproblems or the closed-form solution can be used for the matrix inversion problem without error control.
-Furthermore, the proposed preconditioning strategy is extended to alternating direction method of multipliers for solving more general linear constraint optimization.

-By different measures under inclusion and optimization frameworks, global iterative convergence and ergodic convergence rate results are established under any positive constant step size, so the proposed algorithm is step-free.
+Email: xkchang@lut.edu.cn

+We propose a separable preconditioned primal dual splitting (SP-PDS) method for solving composite monotone inclusion problems.
+The linear subproblem arising in this method can be approximately solved.

+We prove weak convergence in Hilbert space by reformulating the proposed SP-PDS as a decomposed proximal point algorithm, where the preconditioner is decomposed non-symmetrically.
+In particular, various efficient preconditioners are introduced in this framework for which only a few inner iterations are needed to solve the subproblem, instead of computing an exact solution or controlling the error.

-Finally, the performance of PDS with separate preconditioning strategy is verified through preliminary numerical experiments.
+The performance of separate preconditioning strategy is verified through preliminary numerical experiment results on the image denoising and LASSO problems.